 Impact Of Binge-Watching TV-Series On Our Brain

-Clinical psychologists Dr. Rene Carr in an interview for NBC News says that watching episode after episode of a show feels good, due to the chemicals released in our bring.
+Clinical psychologist Dr. Rene Carr in an interview for NBC News says that watching episode after episode of a show feels good, due to the chemicals released in our bring.
 When you engage in an enjoyable activity, your brain produces dopamine.

-This is the chemical that gives the body naturally, internal regard of pleasure that reinforces continued engagement in that activity.
+This is the chemical that gives the body naturally, internal regard for pleasure that reinforces continued engagement in that activity.
 In other words, your brain signals the body saying “This is good, continue doing this”.

 When binge-watching your favorite show or series your brain is constantly producing dopamine, and your body experiences a drug-like high.
 You become addicted to the show because you developed cravings for dopamine.